Underwater welders are some of the most skilled professionals in the world of welding. Their pay scale can be lucrative given the right opportunities.

-How to become an underwater welder
+How to Become an Underwater Welder

-Beyond training and certification specifically, you need a school diploma or G.E.D.
+Beyond training and certification specifically, you need a high school diploma or G.E.D.
 You will need to be physically fit for the job and pass a number of medical exams.
 During these exams, your heart, lungs, blood pressure and other important health factors will be evaluated.

+It will come in handy to have some surface welding experience, but it is not required.
 Of course, there are great courses for commercial divers and welders where you will learn everything about diving, welding, safety and theory.

 Outlook for underwater welders